Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 If your dual is an enemy, whenever they lose life, you may make an attack of opportunity against them.
 Your dual has disadvantage on attacks of opportunity against you.

 If your dual is an ally, at the start of their turn you may spend your reaction to use a pulse of your choice that affects them.
-You cannot spend essence as part of this action.
+As always, you cannot spend essence as part of this reaction.

 ## Attribute Improvement